Aquascaping - How To Get Started

 Plant Settling Period

 Also, something to keep in mind, many aquascaping plants are initially grown out of the water.
 So the transition from being emersed to submersed can result in a few lacklustre stems.
 Don't panic, this is completely normal and you can simply trim away any dead sections so your plant puts energy into producing healthy new growth.
+On the other hand, plants which have started out under water who are introduced to an initial dryscape will need to be spritzed with water to keep them moist before water is added.

 We recommend fertiliser like Seachem Flourish or LCA all-in-one for any planted tank because it promotes healthy growth and vibrant colours by providing the right balance of nutrients.
 Another option is purchasing a substrate that contains higher levels of nutrients like Oliver Knott's Aquaearth.
 The type of fertiliser and amount you use will depend on the size of your tank and the types of plants you keep.
 Chat to our friendly team to find the right fertiliser for your setup.